hoytech/quadrable/README.md

 Proofs allow us to export a useful portion of the tree and transmit it to a remote entity who can then perform operations on it, or compare it against one of their trees.
 Any shared structure between the trees is immediately obvious because the hashes of their highest shared nodes will match.

-In addition to creating proofs for particular keys or ranges of keys, Quadrable also provides a "sync" operation that is to be used when you don't know the set of keys that you want to prove.
+In addition to creating proofs for particular keys or ranges of keys, Quadrable also provides a "sync" operation that is to be used when you don't know the set of keys that you want a proof for.
 Rather than using a depth-first traversal when creating a proof, sync does a breadth-first traversal limited to a particular depth, and proves the existence of any witnesses at that depth.
 This "proof fragment" is then transmitted to the remote entity, who imports the proof and then compares this against their own version of the tree.
 Any reconstructed witnesses that match the local nodes indicate that the corresponding sub-trees are identical.

 However, any differences in the node hashes between the reconstructed and local tree indicates that more proof fragments need to be retrieved.
 The remote node will then create a list of "sync requests", which are essentially compressed paths through the tree that the requester wishes to learn more about.
 Your node would then build "sync responses" to these requests, each of which is another proof fragment created by a depth-limited breadth-first search.
 However, each fragment's "root" node is actually the node at the compressed path location described in the request.